inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave4.md

 #### Acceptance Criterias

 1. Have a simple computer that plays some cards.
+    1. Add a method that lets you pick between multiple difficulties
+    2. Each difficulty should be clearly different from one another

 2. The message contains all noteworthy changes, and documents them properly.
+    1. Each commit should be concise and straight to the point about the changes made to a class.
+    2. Commit often.
+Changes to different classes that are not linked, should not share commit messages.

 3. All implemented features the player can interact with, should work accordingly, and without game-breaking bugs.
+    1. Test the code often.
+    2. Have others test the same code as well.
+They might find bugs and crashes you could not find.

 ##### Implementation